demola234/smart_liveliness_detection/README.md

 - `contourChallengeTypes`: A list of `ChallengeType` where the contour check should also be performed (e.g., `ChallengeType.blink` or `ChallengeType.smile`).
 - `minRequiredSecondaryContours`: The minimum number of secondary contours required for the check to pass.
 This makes the detection tolerant to minor imperfections.
 (Default: `2`)

+### 4. Continuous Identity Verification (Sandwich Strategy)

+To prevent "swap attacks" (where a real user starts the session but then swaps to a photo/video), it is highly recommended to perform a face check at the beginning and at the end of the session.

+This strategy "sandwiches" the liveness challenges between two `ChallengeType.normal` checks.
+The package can automatically insert these checks for random challenge sequences.

+**Configuration:**

+- `sandwichNormalChallenge`: When `true`, automatically adds a `ChallengeType.normal` at the start and end of the randomly generated challenge list.
+(Default: `false` for backward compatibility)

+**Manual Configuration Note:**
+If you are providing a custom list of `challengeTypes` instead of using random generation, it is strongly recommended that you manually add `ChallengeType.normal` as the first and last items in your list.

 **Example:**

 ```dart